Fady-Esam/flutter-payment-methods-app/README.md

 - 💰 Make payments using Stripe securely within the app
 - 🅿️ Pay easily via PayPal with real-time response handling
 - 🔐 Secure form and data handling with error validation
-- 🧠 BLoC pattern for scalable, testable state management
 - 🔄 Seamless UI feedback with loading overlays
 - 🧪 Easily extendable for future gateways or testing integrations
+- 🗂️ MVVM Architecture with a clear separation of concerns between Model, View, and ViewModel layers for scalability and maintainability
+- 🧠 Robust State Management built with the BLoC pattern for predictable and scalable UI logic

 ---